Driver's license: North America

 In Canada, Mexico, and the United States, driving permits are issued by the provinces/states and territories, and do not look the same nationwide.
 They are also used as a de facto or government-issued identification document for the holder (so much so that the United States enacted the Real ID Act of 2005 for standardization).

 The American Association of Motor Vehicle Administrators provides a standard for the design of driving permits and identification cards issued by AAMVA member jurisdictions, which include all 50 U.S. states and District of Columbia, and all Canadian territories and provinces.
 The newest card design standard released is the 2020 AAMVA DL/ID Card Design Standard (CDS).
 The AAMVA standard generally follows part 1 and part 2 of ISO/IEC 18013-1 (ISO compliant driving license).
 The ISO standard in turn specifies requirements for a card that is aligned with the UN Conventions on Road Traffic, namely the Geneva Convention on Road Traffic and the Vienna Convention on Road Traffic.

 Most government issuers of driving permits also issue identification cards with similar attributes to those jurisdictional residents who do not have or maintain a valid driving permit, making it easier for them to do things such as open a bank account and perform any other activities that require official identification.
 Identification cards serve as government-issued photo ID but do not enable a person to operate a motor vehicle, a fact typically noted on the ID via the phrase 'Not a driver's licence' or similar wording.
 This type of photo ID is referred to as a Photo Card in some jurisdictions (for example, the Ontario Photo Card).

 In Canada and the United States, the abbreviation DLN is commonly used for a driver's license number.
 Five states in the northern United States (Michigan, Minnesota, New York, Vermont and Washington) and two provinces in Canada (British Columbia and Manitoba) also offer an "enhanced driver's license" (EDL), which is a driving permit that has an embedded RFID chip and is accepted at the federal level in lieu of a passport for land and sea (but not air) border crossings between the US and Canada.
 The EDL program was also previously offered in Ontario and Quebec, but is no longer offered there.

 Dominican Republic

 In the Dominican Republic, the driving permit number is the same as the citizen's ID number.

 South America

 In Venezuela, the driving permit number is the same as the citizen's ID number.

 Permits for different categories of vehicles

 Driving permits in Europe are divided into categories.

-In the United States, New Zealand, Australia, the UK, Ireland and sometimes Canada, people who drive commercially are required to have permits.
+In the United States, New Zealand, Australia, the UK, the European Union and sometimes Canada, people who drive commercially are required to have permits.
 The cost of taking the tests and examinations usually means that an employer will subsidize their drivers.